$J$-equation on holomorphic vector bundles

 is the {\it Mumford slope} of $\cS$.
 Moreover, $\cE$ is said to be {\it Mumford stable} if the above inequality is strict for all $\cS$ with $0<\rank \cS<\rank \cE$.
 Now for any coherent sheaf $\cS$ with $\rank \cS>0$ over $(X,\omega)$, we define the {\it asymptotic $J$-slope} of $\cS$ by

 where we note that $[\omega] \cdot \ch_1(\cS \otimes L^k)>0$ if $k$ is large enough by the ampleness of $L$.
-We say that a coherent sheaf $\cE$ is {\it asymptotically $J$-semistable} with respect to $(\omega,L)$ if for all coherent subsheaves $\cS \subset \cE$ with $\rank \cS>0$, the inequality
+We say that a coherent sheaf $\cE$ is {\it asymptotically $J$-semistable} (with respect to $(\omega,L)$) if for all coherent subsheaves $\cS \subset \cE$ with $\rank \cS>0$, the inequality

-holds for sufficiently large integer $k$.
+holds for sufficiently large integer $k$, where the magnitude of $k$ is allowed to depend on $\cS$.
 Moreover, we say that $\cE$ is {\it asymptotically $J$-stable} if the above inequality is strict for all $\cS$ with $0<\rank \cS<\rank \cE$.
 The next theorem says that we can actually solve the equation under some stability condition including both subvarieties and subsheaves.

 \begin{thm} Let $L$ be an ample line bundle over a compact K\"ahler surface $(X,\omega)$ satisfying

 for any curve $Y \subset X$.
 In particular, we have a solution $\chi \in c_1(L)$ satisfying the $J$-equation with respect to $\omega$